 Whomever you choose to represent you, do your homework.
 Ask questions and then ask more questions.
 Read reviews from former clients online on websites like Avvo.com.
 Get second opinions.
 You must be comfortable with your attorney and be certain that he has the experience to properly represent you in court.David L. Burdett My Story

 I am a former Assistant Deputy District Attorney with courtroom experience in thousands of cases, ranging from minor traffic citations, to DUI cases, to homicide.
 I have worked with thousands of police officers and I know the weaknesses to look for in the state’s case to get the best results for my clients.
 Few attorneys possess my background and extensive experience.

-CRIMINAL AND TRAFFIC LAW EXCLUSIVE - I handle ONLY Criminal, DUI and Traffic defense cases.
+CRIMINAL AND TRAFFIC LAW – For most of my career, I have handled Criminal, DUI and Traffic defense cases.
 I am not a “Jack-of-All Trades, master of none.”
-Criminal and traffic law have been my only focus areas since I became a lawyer, both as an Assistant DA and now as a Defense Attorney.
+Criminal and traffic law have been my primary focus areas since I became a lawyer, both as an Assistant DA and now as a Defense Attorney.

 BANKRUPTCY LAW – I also handle consumer Bankruptcy cases and I feel that Bankruptcy complements my criminal practice.
 With Criminal Defense, I am helping people who made a bad decision who are in trouble.
 I feel that Bankruptcy is similar, because I get to help people, but this time it is to help getting them out of debt or helping to save their homes from foreclosure.
 I feel very gratified that I am able to assist all kinds of clients with unexpected problems and help them to get back on their feet.